krista20/node-proread-gen/README.md

   ![](/assets/images/node.js_fs_module.png)

   ### License:
-  IBM Public License Version 1.0
+  Open Database License (ODbL)
   ### Contribution:
-  dadsd
+  aaa
   ### Test:
-  ad
+  aa
   ### Questions:
-  GitHub link: asd
+  GitHub link: a
-  For any questions, please reach out to me at asdas
+  For any questions, please reach out to me at a